rudybacker/passwordgenerator/README.md

 # Password Generator Starter Code

-This website will help you create a secured password with your choice of characters ranging between numbers, letters and special characters.
+This website will help you create a secured password with your choice of characters ranging from numbers, letters to special characters.

 Make sure you select the desired parameters.